- ORDER: Passeriformes

 - Cool Facts

 - Males usually gather food for the nest, while females feed the nestlings.
 The young birds start by eating bits of larvae, then grasshoppers, moths, and spiders.
-One Hermit Thrush has been seen trying to give a nestling a salamander more than 1.5 inches long.
+They sometimes eat small vertebrates such as salamanders.

 - Hermit Thrushes usually make their nests in and around trees and shrubs, but they can also get more creative.
 Nests have been found on a cemetery grave, on a golf course, and in a mine shaft.